golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-2-vpn-ssh-terminal.md

   This article presents a Golem service example, which illustrates Golem VPN capabilities by enabling SSH connections to a payload running on a VM on a Provider node.
+title: Service API VPN - SSH tutorial
+type: tutorial
 ---

 # Service Example 2: VPN - SSH terminal

-{% hint style="info" %}
+## Introduction

 This example illustrates following Golem features & aspects:

-* VM runtime image
+- VM runtime image
-* Service execution
+- Service execution
-* Golem VPN
+- Golem VPN
-{% /hint %}

-{% hint style="info" %}
+{% alert level="info" %}
-The code and components presented here are included as an example within the yapapi repository: [https://github.com/golemfactory/yapapi/tree/b0.7/examples/ssh](https://github.com/golemfactory/yapapi/tree/master/examples/ssh)
+The code and components presented here are included as an example within the yapapi repository: [https://github.com/golemfactory/yapapi/tree/master/examples/ssh](https://github.com/golemfactory/yapapi/tree/master/examples/ssh)
+{% /alert %}

+{% alert level="warning" %}
+Some of the options of the `websocat` tool used in this tutorial are available only in the Linux version of the tool.
-{% /hint %}
+{% /alert %}

 ## Prerequisites

-If you'd like to run the included example, please make sure that you have followed the [requestor's quick primer](../flash-tutorial-of-requestor-development/) and were able to [run your first task on Golem](../flash-tutorial-of-requestor-development/run-first-task-on-golem.md) using the Python part.
+If you'd like to run the included example, please make sure that you have followed the [requestor's quick primer](/docs/creators/python/examples/tools/yagna-installation-for-requestors) and were able to [run your first task on Golem](/docs/creators/python/quickstarts/run-first-task-on-golem).
 Those articles describe in detail the steps needed to correctly set up your yagna daemon and your environment.

 ### Websocat